tzmanics/workshop-angular-in-the-jamstack/prerendered-home-page/README.md

 ## The Angular SSG is Out There

 Finally!
-Hero Devs to the rescue.
-At the end of last year the team at Hero Devs released the alpha version of Scully, Angular's first, designated static site generator (SSG).
-Not only does Scully make it ridiculously easy to pre-render any Angular (even Angular.js) site but it does via familiar Angular commands.
+[HeroDevs](https://herodevs.com/) to the rescue.
+At the end of last year the team at [HeroDevs released the alpha version](https://www.netlify.com/blog/2019/12/16/introducing-scully-the-angular-static-site-generator/?utm_source=blog&utm_medium=pre-render_tzm&utm_campaign=devex) of [Scully](https://scully.io/), Angular's first, designated static site generator (SSG).
+Not only does Scully make it ridiculously easy to pre-render any Angular site (even Angular.js).
+On top of that it does it with familiar Angular commands.
 We've been waiting for this for a while and the team keeps improving it everyday.
 They are super open to feedback, [so join the fun!](https://github.com/scullyio/scully)

 This was a clear signal that the Angular community is invested in being a part of the Jamstack architecture and ecosystem.
-For so long Angular was left out of the Jamstack conversation and it could be because the Angular community didn't know what all the Jamstack could do.
+For so long Angular was left out of the Jamstack conversation and it could be because [the Angular community didn't know what all the Jamstack could do](https://www.netlify.com/blog/2019/10/30/whats-angular-in-the-jamstack-it-sounds-delicious/?utm_source=blog&utm_medium=pre-render_tzm&utm_campaign=devex).
 But it's clear that the tools to create a clear path of Angular integration haven't existed before.
 The creation of Scully was a huge step on this path and I can not wait to see what comes next.

-_Immediately_ next, tho, is us coding some pre-rendered Angular together.
+_Immediately_ next, though, is us coding some pre-rendered Angular together!

 # Time to Code